nithril/nithril.github.io/_posts/2015-07-05-fair-consuming-with-rabbitmq.markdown

 # The Pattern

-We will split the priority per queue.
-Given a priority range of `[1..N]`, it will involve `Qe[i]` queues.

 We will implement the [Deficit Weighted Round Robin](https://en.wikipedia.org/wiki/Deficit_round_robin) algorithm (DWRR).
 This algorithm is simple and effective:

 * It does not involve knowledge of the actual queues content
-* On the long term (not so long in human time), it allows to reach the message flow rate associated to a `Qe[i]`.
+* On the long term (not so long in human time), it allows to reach the targeted flow rate.

-It involves knowledge of the past content.
-It is why it's called `Deficit`, past contents decrease the scheduling priority.
+It involves knowledge of the past content: from which the word `Deficit`, past contents increase the deficit and thus decrease the scheduling priority.

 DWRR is a scheduling algorithm for the network scheduler: the unit of resource is the network bandwidth.
-Packets are prioritized according to their size and the flow slot.
+Packets are prioritized according to their size and the incoming/outgoing flow slot.

-In our case, the unit of resource is the processing time.
+In our case, the unit of resource will be the processing time.
 The higher the processing time ratio is, the higher the message rate would be.
 This value is the `quantum`, it defines how much processing time ratio we will allocate per queue/slot.
+A quantum is noted `Q`.

+The scheduling is done on queues.
+Given a priority range of `[1..N]`, it will involve `Qe[i]` queues.
+We will assign a quantum `Q[i]` to a queue `Qe[i]`.
-A quantum is noted `Q[i]` and is normalized to a ratio `Ratio[i] = Q[i] / Sum(Q[1..N])`.
+Quantum may be normalized to a ratio `Ratio[i] = Q[i] / Sum(Q[1..N])`.
+This ratio is the part of resource allocated for a queue.

-Messages must be weighted: a processing time cost.
-It can be constant or dynamic and it's depends on the resource type.
-For example:
+Pasts messages increase the deficit.
+Thus mesages must be weighted: a processing time cost must be computed per message.
+It can be constant or dynamic and it's depends on the resource type:

 * Constant if the message processing time is constant
 * Dynamic if per message it vary significantly

 For this article I will use a fixed weight.

+**Example**

-Two queues: Q1, Q2.
+We have two queues: Q1, Q2.
-Q1 has a quantom of 10 and Q2 a quantum of 1.
+Q1 has a quantum of 10 and Q2 a quantum of 1.
 Q1 should have a processing rate 10 times faster than Q2.
-Taken a processing time cost of 1, when Q1 deque 1 message per iteration, Q2 should wait 10 iteration to deque one.
+Taken a weight of 1, when Q1 deque 1 message per iteration, Q2 should wait 10 iteration to deque one.

 # Implementation

+The code is available on [github](https://github.com/nithril/article-fair-consuming-with-rabbitmq).

 ## Slot